Tensorleap-hub/edgeai-yolox/README.md

   - `@tensorleap_metadata` plus custom visualizers turn inputs/labels/preds into images for the UI.
   - `@tensorleap_custom_loss` (`yolox_head_loss_raw`) computes YOLOX loss from raw head outputs—useful when exporting ONNX with `--export-raw-head-with-det`.
 - `integration_test.py` — declared as the entry in `leap.yaml`.
 It loads an ONNX model via onnxruntime, pulls samples through the binders, computes the raw-head loss, and renders visualizations.
 The default model path matches the provided export command (`yolox_s_raw_head_det_1.onnx`).
 Running this locally is a quick smoke test; on Tensorleap it validates the integration.
+- `data/coco-person128` — a trimmed COCO subset (128 person images) is bundled for quick smoke tests and Tensorleap demos; it keeps downloads light while matching the `coco-person` label set used in the examples.